+The public banking successes in New Jersey, Seattle, Santa Fe, California, Los Angeles, Philadelphia, and Vermont did not just spring out of the blue.
+They are the result of many weeks, months and years of hard work, and set-backs faced by the many volunteers working to establish public banks across our land.
 Most are motivated to do this work to create a more just economy.
 A public bank serves this purpose by saving public funds and returning a profit that can be used to benefit the public good, rather than private interests as now is the case.
-Read this document which outline how public banks serve the public good.
+Read this document which outlines how public banks serve the public good.